Vanderbilt Divinity School (VDS) and

 Four awards ranging from $250 to $1000 will be made per semester during this academic year.
 Interested students should submit the following information to Associate Director, Teresa Smallwood, JD, PhD at the following address: email@example.com.
 This information should be transmitted in one single file as a pdf. or word document.
 Grant awardees will be selected by a committee consisting of the Director, Dean Emilie M. Townes, associate Director, Teresa Smallwood and 3 members selected from the Collaborative’s Planning Committee.

-DEADLINE FOR SUBMISSION: Considered on a rolling basis throughout the year in four intervals, winter, spring, summer, and fall.
+DEADLINE FOR SUBMISSION: Considered on a rolling basis throughout the year, with response expected in 30-45 days.

 PROJECT SCOPE: THEORETICAL, ARTISTIC, CULTURAL